raven-panda/02-lab-php-api/README.md

 #### Form invalidity errors/warnings

-- `100 : Syntax Error: Fields are missing or incorrect.` This message shows that you put bad fields or that some are missing.
+- `100 -> Syntax Error: Fields are missing or incorrect.`
+  - This message shows that you put bad fields or that some are missing.

-- `101 : Syntax Error: Special characters aren't allowed.` This message shows that the name of your category/technology is not in the right format.
+- `101 -> Syntax Error: Special characters aren't allowed.`
+  - This message shows that the name of your category/technology is not in the right format.

-- `102 : File Error: You icon size exceeds the 2Mb allowed.` This message shows that the user put an image that exceeds maximum 2Mb size allowed.
+- `102 -> File Error: You icon size exceeds the 2Mb allowed.`
+  - This message shows that the user put an image that exceeds maximum 2Mb size allowed.

-- `103 : Syntax Error: Ressources or categories is not JSON arrays.` This message shows that the user put wrong JSON arrays.
+- `103 -> Syntax Error: Ressources or categories is not JSON arrays.`
+  - This message shows that the user put wrong JSON arrays.

+- `104 -> File Error: Failed to store the icon.`

+- `105 -> File Error: Failed to store the new icon or the old one cannot be removed.`

 #### PDO MySQL errors/warnings

+- `200 -> Server Error: Server Error: There was a problem during your request, please try again.`
-- `200 : Server Error: Cannot access to the requested ressource.` This message shows that there is a problem with the database connection/query.
+  - This message shows that there is a problem with the database connection/query.
 The error is not specified in order to avoid showing the structure of the database to an external person who might be a potential hacker.
 If you want to see what's the error, just change `$RES->errorMessage(200)` to `$err->getMessage()`, this will set the PDO error message as response.

-- `201 : Server Warning: No changes.` This message shows that the request doesn't changed anything in the database.
+- `201 -> Server Warning: No changes.`
+  - This message shows that the request didn't change anything in the database.

-- `202 : Server Error: Already exists.` This message shows that the category/technology already exists.
+- `202 -> Server Error: Already exists.`
+  - This message shows that the category/technology already exists.

-- `203 : Server Error: One of the categories doesn't exist or you put wrong categories.` This message shows that one of your category doesn't match any of the database's.
+- `203 -> Server Error: One of the categories doesn't exist or you put wrong categories.`
+  - This message shows that one of your category doesn't match any of the database's.

-- `210 : Server Warning: No entries.` This message shows that no entries were found.
+- `210 -> Server Warning: Not found.`
+  - This message shows that no entries were found.

 #### API request errors/warnings

-- `400 : Request Error: Path or method used may be incorrect. ...` This message shows that you are trying to access an URL that doesn't exist, or you are using the wrong method.
+- `400 -> Request Error: Path or method used may be incorrect. ...` This message shows that you are trying to access an URL that doesn't exist, or you are using the wrong method.

 ### Validation messages

-- `1 : Server: Added Successfully.` This message shows that you successfully created the technology/category.
+- `1 -> Server: Added Successfully.` This message shows that you successfully created the technology/category.

-- `2 : Server: Edited Successfully.` This message show that you successfully edited the technology/category.
+- `2 -> Server: Edited Successfully.` This message show that you successfully edited the technology/category.

-- `3 : Server: Deleted Successfully.` This message show that you successfully removed the technology/category.
+- `3 -> Server: Deleted Successfully.` This message show that you successfully removed the technology/category.

 ## Testing the API